Oluwatosin1620/CWW-TECH-AFRICA--Project/README.md

 This data was sourced from Kaggle

 ## Data Description
 This education dataset provides the academic journey of 2,392 high school students.
+The dataset consists of 15 rows.
+After data cleaning, the rows that were not necessary for the analysis were removed leaving behind 12 rows for analysis.

+## Key features
+StudentID, Age, Gender, Ethnicity, Parental Education, Studytime Weekly, Absentees, Tutoring, Parental Support, Extracurricular, Sports, Music, Volunteering, GPA and Grade Class